jpeddicord/cse560/FFA/Linker/doc/src/how_to.rst

 Ensuring it will run
 ````````````````````

-In order to run the Simulator it is required that the Microsoft .NET Framework 4 or Mono is installed on your machine
+In order to run the Linker it is required that the Microsoft .NET Framework 4 or Mono is installed on your machine
 depending on the operating system you use.

 * In Windows : If you do not already have the Microsoft .NET Framework or if it isn't up to date you will need to download and install the newest version.
 Microsoft .NET Framework 4 and be found `on microsoft's website <http://www.microsoft.com/downloads/en/details.aspx?FamilyID=9cfb2d51-5ff4-4491-b0e5-b386f32c0992&displaylang=en#QuickDetails>`_.